 Tel: (416) 978-0472

-Research Keywords: nature and culture; anthropology of animals; urban nature; theories of nature, turn-to-the-nonhuman; critical border studies
+Research Keywords: nature and culture; anthropology of animals; multi-species ethnography; theories of nature, the turn-to-the-nonhuman; critical border studies; social ecology

 Teaching, Research and “Engaged” Anthropology: